 Method 1: Don’t Intervene in the Installation Process

 During the installation, you’ll be alerted that the computer will restart after a certain countdown but that you can also choose to restart right away.
 Do not click on the ‘Restart Now’ option, instead, allow the countdown to elapse for the machine to restart itself.

 If this doesn’t resolve it, then try the next step.

 Try rebooting your computer in Safe Mode and then reinstalling the upgrade.
 To reboot in Safe Mode, restart your Mac while holding down the; Shift” key simultaneously.

 Method 3: Troubleshoot from Terminal

-You can try some troubleshooting commands on terminal when Mac OS 10.15 security updates fails to install.
+You can try some troubleshooting commands on the terminal when Mac OS 10.15 security updates fail to install.

 To do this, enter this path in Terminal: